 Knowledge base help resources might typically take the form of how-to articles, but today's modern buyer may benefit more from a quick answer, a how-to guide, a video explainer, or a webinar.
 Consider your persona and what they would be most likely to leverage if they ran into this problem when deciding which type of knowledge base content to create.
 Not sure?
 Just survey a few customers!

-My final tip when creating help resources is that they don’t have to be perfect.
+My final tip for creating self-service resources is that they don't have to be perfect.

 Let me repeat, they do not have to be perfect.